-Most A Level courses take two years to complete and you will study three subjects.
-Some A Level programmes include a fourth subject in the first year (Year 12), leading to an AS qualification.
+A Level courses take two years to complete and you will usually study three subjects.
 You should visit the various websites of school sixth forms, sixth form colleges and further education colleges to see which A Levels are on offer.

-Apprenticeship option: If classroom-based learning is not for you, you could sign up for a Level 3 apprenticeship - an advanced apprenticeship.
+Apprenticeship option: If classroom-based learning is not for you, you could sign up for a Level 3 advanced apprenticeship.
 Apprenticeships provide experience of the workplace while being employed and at the same time working towards an NVQ Level 3 qualification.